xdamah/swagger-xdamah-examples/README.md

 ### Any limitations ###

+Its not really a limitation.
+More of a incomplete work in propgress WIP.
 Initially was coding the validations using custom code entirely.
 Later thought it better to reuse https://bitbucket.org/atlassian/swagger-request-validator/  Have been working around some of its current limitations.
 For example- For json meadiatype there is good validation support.
 Have added support for xml media type requests to be validated using just swagger specifications by extending its behaviour.
+This can be done in multiple ways.
+Used a valid quick approach for now.
 Have more thoughts on how it can be taken further.
 For the other mediatypes this is WIP on my part.

-Am sure there are more limitations.
+Am sure there are more limitations/WIPs.
 Hope to improve as they are seen.